pkjc/h1bmoney-v2/src/content/blog/how-millennials-can-get-rich-slowly.md

 draft: false
 tags:
   - the basics
-description: A study guide on saving for retirement, geared towards young people but useful for any age.
-William Bernstein, author of several books on investing, released this free online booklet.
+description: A free booklet on saving for retirement, geared towards young people but useful for any age.
 canonicalURL: https://www.etf.com/docs/IfYouCan.pdf
 resourceType: article
 ---